Talking and being silent

 Niklas Luhmann writes that when we communicate, we don't reveal the world, but instead, we create a divide.
 Communication creates a break and distinguishes what is said from what is unsaid.
 The more we communicate, the more boundaries we create to stabilize these distinctions.
 This also means that we cannot return to what existed before.

 Luhmann's systems theory emphasizes the inseparability of a system and its environment.
 This helps us distinguish between the system and its surroundings and allows us to observe and analyze the world.
-However, we can never fully observe the environment; we must selectively observe it in relation to other systems.
+We can never fully observe the environment; we must selectively observe it in relation to other systems.

 Communication must be accepted or rejected, and any communication that doesn't seek acceptance or rejection is not allowed.
 This means that sometimes silence is a form of communication, and interpreting it as such serves the self-creation of communication.
 Sometimes people use the schema of speaking and silence normatively or commandingly, which paradoxically turns silence into a form of communication.